There are no implementation updates for Contractors at this time.

 There are two steps to accessing AWP to submit Certified Payroll.

 Confirm your business is on the AASHTOWare Vendor List.
 You can search for your company's name (and IRIS Vendor ID) here: AASHTOWare Vendor List; if your company is not on the list, fill out and email the Substitute Form W-9 .
 Be sure to include that you need 913 commodity code in your email.
 For more details see attached Vendor Guidance.

 Each AWP account is associated with a particular person and it will be your responsibility to keep your username and password safe.
 Your account is what you will use to electronically sign the payroll that you submit.

 I’m logged into AWP, why can’t I see my contract(s)?

-Every new project you are on you will need to request Contract Authority of the DOT field staff.
+You will need request Contract Authority from the DOT field Staff for every new Contract you are on.
 This request should include your username, who you will be submitting payroll for and a request for Contract Authority (if you are subcontractor and all your communication is routed through the Prime, this should be no different).
 Once this is completed you will be able to see the contract, when you click Show first 10 under the Vendor Payroll collapsible on your dashboard.